Fast-track time to market

 # Continuous testing, release and deployment

-DevOps is an agile approach which highlights rapid, small, iterative development and deployment of applications.
+DevOps is an agile approach that highlights rapid, small, iterative development and deployment of applications.
 It is driving enterprises to get well-organized and speed up the delivery of applications along with changes and innovation.
-In a DevOps environment, role of the QA is to feed new development code to the production environment.
+In a DevOps environment, the role of the QA is to feed new development code to the production environment.
 DevOps teams provide all the necessary infra and tools that are required to make the deployment easier and at the same time ensures that the changes are made as per the defined needs.

 Traditionally, the role of QA is to detect bugs.
 But in the DevOps age, the major responsibility of QA is to prevent the bugs from occurring in the first place.
 In the DevOps environment, test automation is specifically recommended.

-It is not wrong to say that ‘Quality’ is an icing on the ‘DevOps’ Cake.
+It is not wrong to say that ‘Quality’ is icing on the ‘DevOps’ Cake.
 QA plays a number of roles and responsibilities in a DevOps scenario:

 1. Each member of the QA team takes the responsibility for identifying problems in the product as well as in the process.
-Suggestions and recommendations from the QA team leads to the continuous delivery of quality software.
+Suggestions and recommendations from the QA team lead to the continuous delivery of quality software.